6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Tooth Extractions

-If you have an infected tooth, Dr. Duling will remove the tooth.
+If you have an infected tooth, Dr. Duling will remove it.
 She can also drain an abscess if needed.
-Then, she will thoroughly clean the area and discuss your options to replace the tooth.
+Then, she will thoroughly clean the area and discuss your options for replacing the tooth.

 Dental implants are the premier tooth replacement for one or more missing teeth.
 If we remove one tooth, we will recommend a single crown-capped implant.
-We may recommend a bridge if you have consecutive missing teeth.
+If you have consecutive missing teeth, we may recommend a bridge.
 Dentures secured by dental implants can also restore full arches of missing teeth.

 Call Today to Book Your Appointment